HouptLab/BarTender/README.md

 4. enter this email and password in "Settings" of BarTender and PointOfScale apps.

-4. copy GoogleService-Info.plist into the BarTender project *(TODO: currently include at build time, can it be put into package/contents/resources to include at runtime?)*
+4. copy `GoogleService-Info.plist` into the BarTender project folder, under the Resources folder. *(TODO: currently include at build time, can it be put into package/contents/resources to include at runtime?)*